Croatia Travel, Backpacking & Gap Year Guide

 Croatia is a very safe country to visit, the 1990's Balkan war has long ended and this region is peaceful and becoming more and more popular with foreign tourists.
 During summer the weather can get hot so its best you stay hydrated and don't drink too much alcohol.
 You will find local people very friendly and accommodating, you might want to learn some local Croatian phrases.

-Plan a Gap Year to Croatia
+Gap Year in Croatia

 Croatia is one of the most scenic countries to visit in Europe and the idea places to mix cities, culture, sightseeing and scenery.
 Croatia is really up and coming and if you are keen to spend your gap year here search trips and programs.